 Just 4 days after my Stutzman blog, I received new information on one of his instruments (the Howard), which I blogged about last week.
 Then just a few days later, something came in out of the blue regarding another of Stutzman’s harp guitars – his elaborate 6-bass, tree-of-life Dahlman, shown again at left.

-This is fancy 6-bass version of a special harp guitar (not named as such at the time) that Henry Dahlman of Minneapolis patented in 1892, with 4 sub-basses arranged in a backwards arc so that they could be plucked by the left hand thumb (instead of the right hand)!
+This is a fancy 6-bass version of a special harp guitar (not named as such at the time) that Henry Dahlman of Minneapolis patented in 1892, with 4 sub-basses arranged in a backward arc so that they could be plucked by the left-hand thumb (instead of the right hand)!
 Several specimens are known, and, where label info is known, seem to be stamped Charles Akeson (a Minneapolis guitar builder who was apparently commissioned to build them for the Dahlman Company).
 Virtually nothing is known of either Akeson or Dahlman.

 Here is the first image I’ve seen of Henry Dahlman, and though of poor resolution, it’s amazing.
 It comes from Dahlman’s granddaughter, Joanne Stephens.
 In it, Henry holds an elaborate harp guitar that appears virtually identical to Stutzman’s “one-of-a-kind” instrument!
 Same tree-of-life fretboard inlay, same 6 sub-basses.
 It even looks like there may be something on the headstock.

 However, the initials on the existing specimen (not yet clarified) seem to be “S.H.T.” – which wouldn’t seem to fit a personal instrument owned by “H.D.”